roomate/Chess-and-Tic-Tac-Toe/README.md

 In practice though, one player will be the computer itself!
 Here, the computer is assumed to adopt the less risky strategy, that is, its behaviour is dictated by the well-known MinMax algorithm.
 This algorithm is the most common, yet subtil, algorithm to make strategic decisions in two-players turn-based games.

 A fair amount of programming skill was required to achieve this projects, as it relies on advanced C++ features such as polymorphisms or the Standard Library.
 C++ is known to be a challenging imperative language to master, it is low-level and memory leakage can happen at any moment if not enough care is taken.
-Contrarily to higher level language such as Python, it does not require a perfect mastery of complex librairies such as PyTorch, but rather a good comprehension of a class constructors, deleter, pointers/references and memory management in general.
+Contrarily to higher level language like Python, it does not require a perfect mastery of complex librairies such as PyTorch, but rather a good comprehension of a class constructors, deleter, pointers/references and memory management in general.

 ## 💻 🤖 Description of the code